 What to Buy?
 How/Where to buy it?

 Typically the higher priced volleyball shoes are lighter and offer better traction, more cushioning, and more support.
-However, spending more money may not make your foot happier.
-Sometimes a less expensive volleyball shoe will fit your foot better and be more comfortable :)
+However, spending more money may not necessarily make your foot happier.
+Sometimes a less expensive volleyball shoe will fit your foot perfectly and be more comfortable

 All younger volleyball players should wear kneepads for protection.
 They are not required, but the players will be expected (and taught) to hit the floor to go for a ball.
 Kneepads give the players a sense of security in knowing it will not hurt.
 However, players should not directly land on their knees, as the direct impact can injure their joints, even with kneepads.
 Kneepads can easily be found for $15-20 at Target, WalMart, any sporting goods store, or one of the volleyball links below (best selection).

 Players 12&Under (6th grade and younger) use a lighter weight volleyball.
 This helps encourage player to maintain proper technique, especially for serving and spiking.
 It also lessens the impact of passing the ball or digging a spike.
 Players gain confidence as they learn how to play properly without struggling with a heavy ball or fear of it hurting them.
 Then, around 6th/7th grade, many players are ready for the regulation weight volleyball.

 There are two main brands of the lighter volleyball for Under-12:

 VOLLEYBALL EQUIPMENT SHOPPING